Current

 Madison Woodley

-Madison is a fourth year Ph.D. student conducting research in measuring snow water equivalent (SWE) in a prairie environment in central Montana, as part of NASA Terrestrial Hydrology Program’s SnowEx project.
+Madison is conducting research in measuring snow water equivalent (SWE) in a prairie environment in central Montana, as part of NASA Terrestrial Hydrology Program’s SnowEx project.
 For her first chapter, she evaluated whether a cosmic ray neutron sensor, which has been previously used to detect soil moisture, can accurately measure snow water equivalent.
 The remainder of Madison’s PhD research focuses on drivers of snow variability in a forested watershed in the Adirondack Mountains, NY.
+She defended her PhD in December 2025.

 Angela Rienzo

-Angela is a post-defense Masters student who is evaluating how well we can monitor wet snow using passive microwave satellite observations.
-She is investigating what implications these melt events have for snowpack dynamics and hydrology.
+Angela’s research evaluated how well we can monitor wet snow using passive microwave satellite observations, and investigated what implications these melt events have for snowpack dynamics and hydrology.

 George Duffy

-George is a postdoctoral scientist who is experimenting with a data fusion approach to combine active and passive microwave observations of snowmelt in order to create a dataset that draws on the strength of both technologies.
+George’s research experimented with a data fusion approach to combine active and passive microwave observations of snowmelt in order to create a dataset that draws on the strength of both technologies.
 He has a background in atmospheric science and remote sensing of snow in the atmosphere.
-He currently works for IMSG on a project with NOAA.